nanopool/nanominer/README.md

 ```
 Example of a minimum file for Pascal:
 ```
-[RandomHash]
+[RandomHash2]
 wallet = 123456-77
 ```

-To mine Pascal in a solo mode please provide ip and port of Pascal Coin Wallet software.
+To mine Pascal in a solo mode please provide ip and port of Pascal full node Wallet software.
 The wallet number filled in config does not matter in such case.
-Block payload would be "Miner Name" set up in Pascal Coin Wallet followed by nanominer version.
+Block payload would be "Miner Name" set up in Pascal full node Wallet followed by nanominer version.
 Example of a file for solo mining Pascal using local wallet software:
 ```
 wallet = 0
 pool1 = 127.0.0.1:4009